Child and Adolescent Therapy/Counseling at Thriveworks in Bristol, VA

 While it may be helpful to talk to other parents and family members about your child’s behavior or development, the person who knows your child best is you.
 If you have noticed things that seem unusual or feel that something is wrong, it should not be ignored.
 When children and adolescents show signs of a possible mental health issue, the sooner they have it diagnosed and treated, the better for the overall health of the child.

-When you feel your child should talk to a therapist or a counselor about their behavior or a concern, the professionals at Thriveworks in Bristol, TN Child and Adolescent Therapy/Counseling have the knowledge about the many issues that affect children and adolescents.
-Whether the signs are extreme anxiety before tests in school, distress about parental conflict or being the victim of bullying, the therapists and counselors at Thriveworks in Bristol, TN are professionally licensed and have years of experience in the field.
+When you feel your child should talk to a therapist or a counselor about their behavior or another concern, the professionals at Thriveworks in Bristol, VA Child and Adolescent Therapy/Counseling have the knowledge about the many issues that affect children and adolescents.
+Whether the signs are extreme anxiety before tests in school, distress about parental conflict or being the victim of bullying, the therapists and counselors at Thriveworks in Bristol, VA are professionally licensed and have years of experience in the field.

 Child and Adolescent Therapy/Counseling for Traumatic Events in Life